-To strengthen the quality of vaccine and cold chain management at national and regional levels, the 9 cold chain officers were recruited by national EPI office and were trained on vaccine and cold chain management with the support of WHO and UNICEF
+To strengthen the quality of vaccine and cold chain management at national and regional levels, the 9 cold chain officers were recruited by national EPI office and were trained on vaccine and cold chain management with the support of WHO and UNICEF information concerning the introduction of new vaccines (Hep.B and Penta valent vaccines).
+The WHO Manuals "Immunization in Practice" was translated into National Language and around 3000 EPI staff were trained on different aspects of immunization program including VPD surveillnace.

-In order to raise the technical capacity of EPI staff, training guidelines and manuals were prepared/updated during the previous cMYP and accommodated with all the new techniques and information concerning the introduction of new vaccines (Hep.B and Penta valent vaccines).
-The WHO Manuals "Immunization in Pracrice" was translated into National Language and around
+In order to raise the technical capacity of EPI staff, training guidelines and manuals were prepared/updated during the previous cMYP and accommodated with all the new techniques and